N-Ziermann/easySocket/README.md

 Right now it can do the following:

-	-Host a tcp connection with one function:			host_tcp(my_ip, port) -Connect to a tcp conenction with one function:			connect_tcp(ip, port) -Send a file over a tcp connection independent of size:		send_file(location, recipient) -Send a file over a tcp connection independent of size:		send_text(text, recipient) -Aswell as receiving the data send by those two functions:	rcv_data(sender)
+	-Host a tcp connection with one function:			host_tcp(my_ip, port) (This also returns the client as a socket.socket variable) -Connect to a tcp conenction with one function:			connect_tcp(ip, port) (This also returns the server as a socket.socket variable) -Send a file over a tcp connection independent of size:		send_file(location, recipient) -Send a file over a tcp connection independent of size:		send_text(text, recipient) -Aswell as receiving the data send by those two functions:	rcv_data(sender)